VivianStefanova/Parallel-Merge-Sort-Server-Client-Project/README.md

     ```bash
     ./client.out
     ```
-    -Enter user data from the terminal and wait for a responce
+    -Enter user data from the terminal and wait for a response
 4. Start as many clients as you like, all on different terminals
     ```bash
     ./client.out
     ```
-5. Clen out files
+5. Clean files
     ```bash
     make clean
     ```